Frigga (character): Fictional character biography

 An Asgardian, she is both Queen of Asgard, and the Asgardian gods, the wife of Odin, the step-mother of Thor, the biological mother of Balder, and the adoptive mother of Loki.
 She is also sometimes described to be a Vanir goddess, as opposed to her husband, who is of the Aesir tribe.
 She is also the one responsible for casting the spells on Balder to protect him from mortal harm.
 When Surtur the fire demon threatens all the known realms, Frigga is assigned the guardianship of the children of Asgard.
-They retreat to a hostel deep in the wintry wilderness of Asgard.
+They retreat to a hostel deep in the wilderness of Asgard.
 Though Frigga does not know it, she is assisted in her guarding by Tiwaz, the great-grandfather of Thor.
-After Odin and Surtur vanish at the end of the battle, Frigga organizes an 'Althing', where all of Asgard will choose a new ruler.
+After Odin and Surtur disappear, Frigga organizes an 'Althing', where all of Asgard will choose a new ruler.
 The result is that Balder is chosen as the new ruler.

 In addition, Frigga had supervised the location and training of the apprentices to the Celestials, the Young Gods.
 Because of the events of Ragnarok, Frigga is believed to have suffered the same fate as the rest of the Asgardians.

-After Thor recreates Asgard and restores the Asgardians following Ragnarok, it is revealed that she is actually the mother of Balder.